Italy's Finmeccanica calls Wednesday board meeting after arrest

 "The company confirms that the operating activities and ongoing projects of the company will continue as usual in order to limit the impact from today's judicial activities on, amongst other things, the disposals process underway," it said.

-The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities and avoid a costly credit rating downgrade.
+The heavily indebted group is seeking to sell its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities and avoid a costly credit rating downgrade.

 (Reporting by Naomi O'Leary; editing by James Mackenzie)